-Yes No At the proposal of the company's chief executive, the appointment and removal of senior officers, and their compensation clauses. Х Directors' remuneration and, in the case of executive directors, the additional remu- neration for their executive functions and other contract conditions.
-X()
+Yes No At the proposal of the company's chief executive, the appointment and removal of senior officers, and their compensation clauses.
+X (1) Directors' remuneration and, in the case of executive directors, the additional remu- neration for their executive functions and other contract conditions. x (2)

-() As set out in the Articles of Association and the Board of Directors' Regulations and as explained in the previous section, directors' remuneration, including any other remuneration paid to directors in the pursuit of their executive functions, shall be proposed for approval at the General Shareholders' Meeting by the Board of Directors prior report by the Appointments and Remuneration Committee.
+- (1) Article 7(3)(a) of the BME Board of Directors' Regulations states that one of the duties attaching to the Board, acting as a plenary body and through its committees, is 'Monitoring the management team's success in meeting the targets set, ensuring an organisational structure is established that guarantees the maximum efficiency of the senior management and of the management team in general.
+Among other tasks, the Board of Directors in full is responsible for defining the organisation structure of the group of companies and the policies on corporate governance, corporate social responsibility, remuneration and evaluation for senior executives. (...)". - (2) As set out in the Articles of Association and the Board of Directors' Regulations and as explained in the previous section, directors' remuneration, including any other remuneration paid to directors in the pursuit of their executive functions, shall be proposed for approval at the General Shareholders' Meeting by the Board of Directors subsequent to a report by the Appointments and Remuneration Committee.